'We're in survival mode': how JenChan's restaurant in Atlanta hopes to outlast the COVID-19 pandemic

 ATLANTA — It’s 6:30 in the morning on a tight Cabbagetown street.
 JenChan’s Restaurant is empty, except for its co-owner.

-Their dining room is stacked with cardboard boxes.
-Their ability to survive remains tenuous.
+Their dining room is stacked with cardboard boxes and their ability to survive remains tenuous.

 “So you wake up, you get to work at 6:30, and you turn the ovens on.”

-“We got married a few weeks later,” adds Emily.
+“We got married a few weeks later,” added Emily.
 “No!
 I’m kidding!”

 But they eventually did get married.
 Then they fulfilled a second dream: opening a restaurant together.
 JenChan’s served its first customers last fall.

-“To be here,” Emily Chan says, “to have a restaurant in our neighborhood, is the culmination of every dream of what I want to do with my life.”
+“To be here,” Emily Chan said, “to have a restaurant in our neighborhood, is the culmination of every dream of what I want to do with my life.”

+Now in the fall of 2020, JenChan’s is fighting to get through the COVID-19 pandemic.
+They’re not alone.

 JenChan’s has scaled back since the pandemic began.
 They’ve also tried to remain nimble and adjust however possible.
 They have banked on the continued success of their supper club, offering three dinners a week to subscribers.

-“We have them in Marietta,” Emily Chan says of her subscribers.
+“We have them in Marietta,” Emily Chan said of her subscribers.
 “We have them in Johns Creek.
 We have them in Clarkston.
 We have them way outside of I-285.”

 The supper club, she admits, is “what’s saving us … that, and all the money we’ve borrowed.”